Balanced-chromatic number and Hadwiger-like conjectures: Signed Hadwiger Conjecture

 \subsection{Restriction to (unsigned) graphs}

-Here, following most of the literature on the odd Hadwiger Conjecture, we avoid signed graphs and define an odd-$K_t$ minor in a graph $G$ as: a 2-coloring of vertices together with a collection $T_1, T_2, ..., T_t$ of vertex disjoint trees in $G$ such that: (i) each edge of any $T_i$ is properly colored, and; (ii) between any pair $T_i, T_j$ of trees ($i\neq j$) there is a monochromatic edge.
+Here, following most of the literature on the odd Hadwiger Conjecture, we avoid signed graphs and define an odd-$K_t$ minor in a graph $G$ as: a 2-coloring of vertices together with a collection $T_1, T_2, ..., T_t$ of vertex disjoint trees in $G$ such that: (i) each edge of any $T_i$ is incident with both colors, and; (ii) between any pair $T_i, T_j$ of trees ($i\neq j$) there is an edge connecting them whose endpoint are of the same color.

 Let $f(t)$ be the smallest integer such that every $K_t$-minor-free graph is $f(t)$-colorable.
 Let $f_o(t)$ be the smallest integer such that every odd-$K_t$-minor-free graph is $f_o(t)$-colorable.
 Then we can restate Hadwiger's conjecture and the odd Hadwiger Conjecture equivalently as follows.